kanmu/envconfig/README.md

-If envconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there is a struct tag defined, it will try to populate your variable with an environment variable that directly matches the envconfig tag in your struct definition:
+If envconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there is a struct tag defined, it will try to populate your variable with an environment variable that directly matches the envconfig tag in your struct definition unless `envconfig_alt_prefixed:"false"` is specified:

 ```shell
 export SERVICE_HOST=127.0.0.1